 It goes without saying that Richard's death in a road accident in July 2006 at the age of just 56 was a tragedy for his family and for all whose lives he touched, as his fellow Halls' Director and friend, Jeremy Lamond said at the time, "Richard was not just well-known for his expertise at Halls and across Shropshire, he was also the life and soul of any party."

-Highlights in the sale include an octagonal portrait miniature of Louis XVIII (1755-1824) by Jean Baptiste Jacques Augustin valued at £15,000-20,000, a rare and enchanting double-portrait of 'The Beauvais Boys' by William Wood and an oval miniature portraying Isabella Perceval, Countess of Egmont by John Smart, expected to realize £10,000-15,000 each.
+Highlights in the sale include an octagonal portrait miniature of Louis XVIII (1755-1824) by Jean Baptiste Jacques Augustin valued at £15,000-20,000, a rare and enchanting double-portrait of 'The Beauvais Boys' by William Wood and an oval miniature portraying Isabella Perceval, Countess of Egmont by John Smart, expected to realise £10,000-15,000 each.

 The most expensive lot in the sale is Augustin's portrait of Louis XVIII, who ruled as King of France and Navarre between 1814-1824.
 Valued at £15,000-20,000, its gilt-metal frame displays a pierced border of circular-cut sapphires and approximately 1.10 carats of single brilliant-cut diamonds to the obverse.
 Prior to his accession to the throne, Louis XVIII (affectionately known as 'Le Désiré' to his supporters) had spent twenty-three years in exile during the French Revolution and the reign of the First French Empire.
-Augustin was a favored subject and in 1819, Louis XVIII appointed him 'peintre en miniature et en émail de la chambre et du cabinet du roi' (miniature painter and enamellist of the chamber and the king's cabinet) and 'premier peintre en miniature' (chief miniature painter) in 1824.
+Augustin was a favoured subject and in 1819, Louis XVIII appointed him 'peintre en miniature et en émail de la chambre et du cabinet du roi' (miniature painter and enamellist of the chamber and the king's cabinet) and 'premier peintre en miniature' (chief miniature painter) in 1824.

 The sale also features examples from the most desirable of British miniaturists, including three skilled portraits by the Suffolk artist, William Wood (1769-1810).
 A stellar example is his portrayal of two brothers, Lewis and Alexander Beauvais, aged 5 and 4 years respectively in matching outfits (est. £10,000-15,000), Lewis with his hand protectively on Alexander's shoulder.